The Outcome Of Your Case Is Largely Affected By The Attorney You Choose.

-The legal profession is like any other profession – there are good, better than average, average, below average and bad lawyers.
-With hourly fees of $200+ and retainers of thousands of dollars most fathers involved in custody negotiations have to get their choice of attorney right the first time.
+The legal profession is like any other profession – there are excellent, average, poor and bad lawyers.
+Hourly fees can reach up to $200+ and retainers of thousands of dollars.
+Most fathers involved in custody negotiations need to choose their attorneys wisely and get it right the first time.

 It is important to do your homework.
-Spend time online searching for attorneys in your area who practice family law.
+Spend time online searching for attorneys in your area who practice family law and have a lot experience with successful proven cases.
 One place to start would be finding your county bar association.
 Look for reviews and reach out to family and friends for recommendations.

-Then find four or five that you want to talk to about your situation.
+Find four or five reputable lawyers that you want to talk to about your situation.
 Remember, this is their job interview.
 Make sure you get all the information you need to understand your situation and be comfortable with who might be representing you and to provide direction as to what you think is in the best interests of your children.

-Be prepared when you to speak to them.
-You should ask about his or her background, all applicable custody law, how they do working for fathers and specifics on fees and case management.
+Always bee prepared when you to speak to them.
+You should ask about their background, all applicable custody law, how they do working for fathers and specifics on fees and case management.

 - How comfortable are you with the lawyer’s approach?
 Will he or she give you the balance you need between providing direction and being willing to go in the direction you want?

 - Is the lawyer willing to fight for more than occasional custody for the father?
-Is his or her tendency to settle for less to avoid a trial?
-Will he or she really work do get what you believe is in the best interest of your children?
+Is there a tendency to settle for less to avoid a trial?
+Will they really work do get what you believe is in the best interest of your children?